chatwoot/charts/charts/chatwoot/README.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.

 > **Note**: Persistent volumes are not deleted automatically.
-They need to removed manually.
+They need to be removed manually.

 ## Parameters